viktorvishyn369/PhotoLynk/README.md

 - Install PhotoSync Server on the remote machine (headless is recommended).
 - Enable HTTPS (TLS) on the remote server so traffic is encrypted end-to-end.
-- In the mobile app (Remote), enter the server public IP only (digits only).
+- In the mobile app (Remote), enter the server public IP address only (IP only — no http(s)://, no port, no domain).
 The app will use HTTPS for the connection.

 ---